ronnieholm/Bugfree.OracleHospitality/README.md

 ## Contact

-Drop me a line at mail@bugfree.dk if you'd like assistance with Oracle Hospitality integration.
+Drop me a line at mail@bugfree.dk.